-- After the release of results, candidates may ask CDs to request the return of papers within 3 days. - If a result is queried, the Examinations Officer in conjunction with the CDs will investigate the feasibility of asking for a re-mark at the candidate's expense. - Centre staff may Access Arrangements Officer o request scripts for investigation or, for teaching purposes.
+- After the release of results, candidates may ask CDs to request the return of papers within 3 days. - If a result is queried, the Examinations Officer in conjunction with the CDs will investigate the feasibility of asking for a re-mark at the candidate's expense. - Centre staff may request access to scripts for investigation or, for teaching purposes.
 For the latter, consent from the candidate must be obtained and the fee charged to the relevant department.